RebeccaFine/benchmarker/README.md

 3) MAGMA (this is also a fairly general implementation for enrichment-based results)

 For all examples, download https://data.broadinstitute.org/alkesgroup/UKBB/body_BMIz.sumstats.gz

+# Important Note about DEPICT
+There are some versions of DEPICT in which the _geneprioritization_outside_input_loci.txt file (which is the relevant one for prioritization) is missing a tab between the 'P value' and 'False discovery rate' columns for genes with FDR >= 0.20.
+Please check your output files and fix this if this problem is present.

 # Important first step for any of these analyses: calculating LD scores for gene windows